Kim Boo-kyum: Early political career

+National Assembly (2000–2012, 2016–2020)

+Kim was the member of the National Assembly for Gunpo from 2000 to 2012, first for the Grand National Party (GNP) and then, from 2003, the liberal Uri Party and its successors.

+In the 2016 parliamentary election in Suseong 1st constituency, Kim defeated his Saenuri opponent Kim Moon-soo in a 62.5 percent landslide, marking the first time a member of a liberal party had been elected in that city since 1985.

 Prime Minister (2021–2022)

 Nomination

 Since prime minister Chung Sye-kyun had the intention to run for the 2022 presidential election, he planned to resign at an unknown date.
 Several newspapers reported that he would step down after the by-elections on 7 April 2021.
 Despite the knowledge that President Moon Jae-in was reported to prefer a female prime minister, Kim was considered one of the potential candidates for the position.

 On 15 April, Chung officially submitted his resignation to Moon Jae-in, and it was accepted the next day.
 The same day, Kim was nominated the new Prime Minister, succeeding Chung.
 As he was categorised as a "minority" of the Democratic Party, his nomination was regarded as a step to renovate the party that faced a serious defeat in the 2021 by-elections.

 On 13 May, 168 out of 176 MPs voted in favour of the appointment of Kim as the Prime Minister.
 The next day, he was sworn in as Prime Minister at the Central Government Complex in Seoul.

+In the 2016 parliamentary election in Suseong 1st constituency, Kim defeated his Saenuri opponent Kim Moon-soo in a 62.5 percent landslide, marking the first time a member of a liberal party had been elected in that city since 1985.

+Daegu mayoral campaigns

+Kim unsuccessfully ran for Mayor of Daegu in the 2014 local elections and received 40 percent of the vote, a number seen at the time as unusually large in the conservative stronghold.
+After his election loss, he hoped to "overcome the barrier of regionalism".

+In the 2026 South Korean local elections, Kim ran for Mayor of Daegu again.
+He was endorsed by former mayor Hong Joon-pyo of the People Power Party.
+Though most pre-election polls had shown the race within a razor-thin margin, People Power Party nominee Choo Kyung-ho ultimately secured 53.92 percent of the vote against Kim's 45.05 percent.